-An easy one-pan skillet lasagna, made with fresh pasta, so no boiling required.
-Made with an easy homemade meat sauce and ricotta cheese.
+An easy lasagna that is made with fresh pasta sheets so no boiling is required.
+With an easy homemade meat sauce and ricotta cheese layer, too.

-The biggest change I’ve made is making use of fresh (refrigerated) lasagna noodles, which are now readily available at most grocery stores.
-I have to confess, that while the dried no-boil lasagna noodles seemed like a game changer, I’ve never loved the texture or the having to guess if I’d watered down my sauce enough.
-Fresh lasagna noodles cook up beautifully in a regular meat sauce, without the need to pre-boil them.
-They also produce a lovely crepe-like texture to your finished lasagna, which I love.
+This lasagna makes use of refrigerated, fresh lasagna noodles, which are now readily available at most grocery stores.
+Fresh lasagna noodles cook up beautifully in a regular meat sauce without the need to pre-boil them.
+They also produce a lovely crepe-like texture to your finished lasagna.

 My lasagna also uses a quick and easy sauce, that benefits from starting with crushed tomatoes, so you don’t need a long simmer to cook it down.
 It also has the added flavour of Italian sausage, together with ground beef or pork, garlic and herbs, so great flavour is guaranteed, without the long simmering time.